-- First, place all the ingredients in a large pot and bring to a boil.
+- Place all of the ingredients in a large pot and bring to a boil.

-- Reduce heat and let your vegetable broth simmer for at least an hour, covered with a lid.
-You may decide that you want to add a little bit more water during the cooking process as some will evaporate.
-Keep your broth covered to reduce this.
+- Reduce the heat and let your vegetable broth simmer for at least an hour, covered with a lid.

 - Once your broth is done cooking, strain out the vegetables and garlic and remove the bay leaves.